betterscientificsoftware/bssw.io/CuratedContent/PerformingRequirementsEngineering.md

-# How to Perform the Requirements Engineering Process
+# Performing the Requirements Engineering Process

 How should the requirements process be carried out in the context of a scientific software development project?
 A review of the literature suggests three trends of interest: